qri57i/rdocs.vampirewars.io/index.md

 - A <span style="color:#c23d25">**new type of game**</span>, where you will use the world’s map, as it is, to place your crypts and expand your territory in real world locations.
 This is also where you will send your vampires to hunt
 - Since the game is synced with the real world, expect <span style="color:#c23d25">**real world events**</span> to have an impact in the game (Ex.
 A flood, tsunami or a pandemic will have direct impact on the gameplay outcomes)

-### Prepare

-Vampire Wars is a browser based game built on Elrond Blockchain where the players own Vampires and Crypts as Digital Assets.
-The action takes place on a 1 to 1 Earth size Metaverse where players will have to roam the land for human blood, items and artifacts.
-The players will earn experience, they will grow the level of their vampires and they will fight for territory.

-The economy of the game is driven by the **HBLO** token (Human blood).
-It can be earned by hunting, fighting players, or staking.

-In the following pages you will be presented with the components and rules of the game.
-You will understand the mechanism of the economy as well as how you can benefit from it.

 ### Get ready